The Incit teams

 Clinical research, focused on the development of immunotherapies in cutaneous cancers, the implementation of clinical trials in inflammatory pathologies involving the cutaneous microbiome, such as acne; the optimisation of production processes for therapeutic TILs, and the monitoring of a national database on clinical data from melanoma patients (RicMel).
 Coordinated by A. Khammari and B. Dreno

-Identification of molecular/immunological signatures associated with clinical responses and severe adverse events in patients treated for melanoma, and the development and validation of artificial intelligence algorithms that allow the characterisation of peri-cicatrical helioderma, as a surrogate marker for TMB, to predict patient response to immunotherapy, by exploring the immune and molecular mechanisms behind this correlation Coordinated by L. Boussemart and M. Denis
+The identification of molecular/immunological signatures associated with clinical responses and severe adverse events in patients treated for melanoma, and the development and validation of artificial intelligence algorithms that enable the characterization of peri-scar heliodermia as a substitute marker for TMB to predict patient response to immunotherapy, by exploring the immune and molecular mechanisms underlying this correlation, as part of the European MULTIR project.
+Coordinated by L. Boussemart.

-Melanoma epidemiology and prevention, with the development of new analysis methods and the optimisation of prevention strategies.
-Coordinated by C. Rat and G. Quereux
+The epidemiology and prevention of melanoma, with the development of new methods of analysis and the optimization of prevention strategies.
+Coordinated by G. Quereux

 Skin inflammation